Tooth-Colored Fillings in Ottawa

 General Anesthesia

-Complete unconsciousness administered by board-certified medical anesthesiologists (Dr. Hesham Talab, MD MSc PhD FRCPC FASE and Dr. Asad Mirghassemi, MD MSc FRCPC).
+Complete unconsciousness administered by board-certified medical anesthesiologists.
 Best for severe dental phobia or when combining many procedures.
-Hospital-grade safety right in our dental clinic.

 Understanding When Fillings Are Needed

-Food consistently getting stuck in the same spot may indicate a cavity developing.
+Food Trapping: Food consistently getting stuck in the same spot may indicate a developing cavity.

-Discomfort or pain when biting down on a tooth often means decay has weakened the tooth structure.
+Pain When Chewing: Discomfort or pain when biting down often means decay has weakened the tooth structure.

-Existing fillings can develop new decay around edges or crack over time, requiring replacement.
+Failed Old Fillings: Existing fillings can develop new decay around edges or crack over time.

 The Advantages of Tooth-Colored Restorations